Loans and Grants

 The maximum amount available will be £875 if your household income is £18,999 or less a year or if you are single.
 If your household income is over £19,000 a year you will not qualify for an ISB and your living cost support will be entirely through a student loan.

 |Up to £18,999||£875||£6750||£7625|

 |£24,000 to £33,999||£0||£6250||£6250|

 Maintenance payments are paid direct to you in 3 instalments.
 Your 1st instalment will be paid after you have enrolled and collected your ID card (the subsequent 2 instalments will be paid on the 1st day of the Spring and Summer terms).

-Students with dependent children, childcare costs, adult dependents, a disability or are classed as a Care Leaver may be entitled to additional help.
+Students with dependent children, adult dependents, a disability or are classed as a Care Leaver may be entitled to additional help.

 Remember - There are Scholarships and Bursaries available.
 They are provided by Swansea University to promote excellence and widening participation.

 Please visit our dedicated webpage if you require more information about Sharia Compliant Finance.